ggokoglann/2023-Year-Of-Swift/README.md

 09.01.2023_
 It's been 4 days of not activity because of final exams and stage perfonmance, coming bact to swift feels nice , today i completed the day 25 and 26, also the challenges at day 26, was not that hard but it take some time and googleing to get over it.

+11.01.2023_
+Today was the 27.Day of 100 days of swift and today i started the project 5. in project 5 the first thing i learned is reading strings from a text file and putting them into an array.